discindo/discindo-org/content/post/2023-02-26-set-an-r-based-aws-function-to-run-on-a-schedule/index.en.md

 ## Build, test, and deploy

-Here, we follow the procedure described in `Tidy Tuesday dataset Lambda` vignette.
+Then, we follow the procedure described in [`Tidy Tuesday dataset Lambda` post](https://discindo.org/post/an-r-aws-lambda-function-to-download-tidytuesday-datasets/).
 We write this to a file that we'll use to build the lambda `docker` image:

 ```{r}